Prior-preconditioned conjugate gradient method for accelerated Gibbs sampling in "large $n$ & large $p$" Bayesian sparse

-We implement the Gibbs samplers in Python and run on 2015 iMac with four Intel Core i7 processors.
-Linear algebra being the computational bottleneck, both samplers benefit from parallelization and we engage all the four \cpu{}'s.
+We implement the Gibbs samplers in Python and run on a 2015 iMac with an Intel Core i7 ``Skylake'' processor having four cores at 4 \textsc{gh}z and 32 \gb{} of memory.
+Linear algebra being the computational bottleneck, both samplers benefit from parallelization and we engage all the four cores.
 For the linear algebra operations, we interface our Python code with the Intel Math Kernel Library (\mkl{}) implementations of Basic Linear Algebra Subprograms (\blas) and sparse \blas{}, which proved computationally superior to alternatives in our preliminary benchmarking.
+We use the sparse \blas{} for matrix-vector multiplications $\bv \to \X \bv$ and $\bw \to \X^\transpose \bw$ within the CG-accelerated Gibbs and for matrix-matrix multiplication $\X^\transpose \bOmega \X$ within the direct Gibbs.
+Exploiting the sparsity in $\X$ cuts down both computing time and memory usage by an order of magnitude.
 Details on how we optimized both Gibbs sampler are described in Supplement Section~\ref{sec:optimizing_linear_algebra}.

 We run the Gibbs samplers for 5,500 and 11,000 iterations for the propensity score and treatment effect model, discarding the first 500 and 1,000 as burn-ins.
 We confirm their convergences by examining the traceplots of the posterior log-density.
 We estimate the effective sample sizes (ESS) for all the regression coefficients using the R package \textsc{coda}.
 The smallest ESSs are found among the coefficients with bimodal posteriors, but their traceplots nonetheless indicate reasonable mixing.
 We find the minimum and median ESS to be 106.2 and 2484 for the propensity score model, and 86.04 and 2496 for the treatment effect model.